visual-space/nano-data-binding/README.md

 </some-web-cmp>
 ```

+**If bind**

-* **IF** - Toggle an existing dom element.
+Toggle an existing dom element.
 The element will be completely removed from the DOM and in the case of web components it will also trigger the lify cycle events.
 This is achieved by using a code comment as a placeholder while the original element is removed.

 ```html
 <some-web-cmp>